microchip-pic-avr-examples/pic16f15244-family-simple-i2c-io-expander/README.md

 * <a href="https://www.microchip.com/developmenttools/ProductDetails/PartNO/ADM00559"> I<sup>2</sup>C Master Device (or for easy testing, an MCP2221A USB-UART/I<sup>2</sup>C breakout module, PN: ADM00559)</a>

-### With the PIC16F15245 on a Curiosity LPC Board
+### With the PIC16F15244 family part on a Curiosity LPC Board

 * <a href="https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/DM164137"> Microchip Low Pin Count Curiosity, PN: DM164137</a><br><br>

-**Important:**
-1. RC0 is connected to a potentiometer on RC0.
-This may cause the pin to be stuck at Vdd/Vss.<br>
-2. RC1 is connected to the mTouch(TM) button.
-It is possible to couple enough charge through this button to trigger the IOC circuit on this pin.
-3. RC5 is one of the LEDs on-board.
-The weak pull-up current may go through this LED, causing unexpected behavior in devices that use the weak pull-up.
-4. RA5 is another one of the LEDs on-board.
-The open-drain line isn't strong enough to hold the line with this LED.
-Disabling OPEN DRAIN on the INT pin will resolve the issue.
+**Important:**<br>
+Many of the RCx pins are used for other functions on the board.
+For proper operation on all pins, it is recommended to remove the small jumpers on the back of the board correlating to these features.
+Soldering pin headers to the nearby unpopulated area will allow 2x1 jumpers to re-enable features such as the LEDs, potentiometer, and touch button for future projects.

 ### With the Curiosity Nano (PIC16F15244)

 * <a href="#"> Microchip Curiosity Nano, PN: ???</a>

-**Important setup instructions:**
+**Important:** On the back of the Curiosity Nano, cut the jumper tracks for RC2, RC0, and RC1 to the debugger.

+### Solution Setup

-1. Change the build configuration to the appropriate configuration ending with PIC16F15244.<br>
+1. Change the build configuration to the appropriate configuration ending with the part number on the board.<br>
+  * If you have a license for a PRO compiler, select the PRO configuration to enable code optimizations.

 <img src="images/configurationChange.PNG"><br>

 2. Run Build and Clean on the project.
 (Hammer + Broom on the toolbar).

-## Setup
+## Wiring Setup

 <img src="images/schematic.png" width="500px"><br>
 *Figure 1 - Electrical Configuration of device.
 Shown with Address Lines tied to GND.*<br>